-- Fulfillment of the General Admission Requirements of Harper College. - · High school graduation or equivalent (GED). - Completion of at least one year of high school course work in science and math with grades of "C" or better, or one semester of college course work in science and math with grades of "C" or better. - A satisfactory personal interview with the coordinator of the Dietetic Technician Program.
+- Fulfillment of the General Admission Requirements of Harper College. - Submission of an official copy of American College Test (ACT) results.
+(This requirement will be waived for students who have completed 12 or more semester hours of college work.) - High school graduation or equivalent (GED). - Completion of at least one year of high school course work in science with grades of "C" or better, or one semester of college course work in science with grades of "C" or better. - A satisfactory personal interview with the coordinator of the Dietetic Technician Program.

-rirst tear
+First Year

 First Semester

 BIO 135 Introduction to Human

 Anatomy and Physiology or

 BIO 160 Human Anatomy 4

 DIT 100 Introduction to the Dietetic

 Technician Program 3

 DIT 101 Basic Nutrition 3

+English elective 3

-English elective FSM 114 Food Standards and
+FSM 114 Food Standards and

-Sanitation
+Sanitation 3

 16

 Second Semester 10

 BIO 136 Introduction to

 Human Disease (3) or

-2 1

 BIO 161 Human Physiology (4) 3-4

-DIT 102 Advanced Nutrition s
+DIT 102 Advanced Nutrition 3

-DIT 110 Principles of Food 0
+DIT 110 Principles of Food

 Preparation 3

-DIT 150 Dietetic Clinical •
+DIT 150 Dietetic Clinical

 Laboratory I 3

-PSY 101 Introduction to •
+PSY 101 Introduction to

 Psychology 3

 15-16

-Second Year\ First Semester DIT 200 Dietetic Clinical Laboratory II \\\\\ DIT 201 Nutritional Services in EDU 211 Educational Psychology \\\\\ FSM 212 Food Service Supervision \ SOC 101 Introduction to Sociology \\\\\ 17 Second Semester DIT 202 Nutrition Care Seminar \\\\ DIT 203 Dietetic Seminar DIT 250 Dietetic Clinical Laboratory III English elective1 Humanities elective2 3 SPE 101 Fundamentals of Speech Communication \\\\\ 16
+Second Year

+First Semester

+DIT 200 Dietetic Clinical

+Laboratory II 4

+DIT 201 Nutritional Services in

+Institutions 3

+EDU 211 Educational Psychology 3

+FSM 212 Food Service

+Supervision 4

+SOC 101 Introduction to

+Sociology 3

+17

+Second Semester 17

+DIT 202 Nutrition Care

+Seminar 2

+DIT 203 Dietetic Seminar 1

+DIT 250 Dietetic Clinical

+Laboratory III 4

+English elective 3

+Humanities elective 3

+SPE 101 Fundamentals of Speech

+Communication 3

+Sommanioation

+16

-- \ Dietetic Technician is a limited enrollment program.
-See Limited Enrollment Programs section of this Bulletin for details. - \\ Subject to change.
+- \Dietetic Technician is a limited enrollment program.
+See Limited Enrollment Programs section of this Bulletin for details. - \\Subject to change.
 Contact the Admissions Office for additional information.

-Students may elect ENG 100, ENG 101, ENG 102, or ENG 103, depending on their English assessment and the advice of a student development faculty member.
+1Students may elect ENG 100, ENG 101, ENG 102 or ENG 103, depending on their English assessment and the advice of a student development faculty member.
 PHI 180 recommended.